-- 1. In the Ready to Install window click Next. - See the separate instructions for TC-Toolbox for MATLAB® starting with "Which TC-Toolbox Installation Should I Choose?" on page 101 - 2.
-Click Finish and start using Thermo-Calc.
+1. In the Ready to Install window click Next.

+See the separate instructions for TC-Toolbox for MATLAB® starting with "Which TC-Toolbox Installation Should I Choose?" on page 105 macOS installations and if you have previous Thermo-Calc installations: When you launch Thermo-Calc with the new or updated version, the splash screen hides the Import User Settings dialog box.
+In order to proceed you need to click the splash screen and then click Yes or No in the dialog box.

+2. Click Finish and start using Thermo-Calc.
 For Linux users, log out and log back in to finish the installation.

-If you did not get your license file see "Request a License File from Thermo-Calc Software" on page 64.
+If you did not get your license file see "Request a License File from Thermo-Calc Software" on page 66.